Bronx Felony DWI Lawyer

 Facing accusations of a felony-level DWI charge can be an intimidating and frightening experience.
 These charges are usually the result of you having a prior conviction for DWI on your record but may also result from a first offense if you have other serious traffic criminal convictions.

-In general, a felony DWI conviction will seriously affect your finances and may eliminate your ability to drive.
-In addition, a conviction always carries the possibility of a lengthy prison sentence.
+In general, this type of charge can seriously affect your finances and may eliminate your ability to drive.
+In addition, a conviction carries the possibility of a lengthy prison sentence.
 A Bronx felony DWI lawyer could help you fight these allegations.
 Call today for a consultation to get started.